The Miranda Standard Environment

 > ||this handles missing '\n' on last line

-Note that the inverse of lines\' is the function
+Note that the inverse of lines\' is the functionlay, in that

 string (except that a final newline will be added, if missing in the